ASC employee leads LRC optimization efforts

-Sarah Nadermann, a management analyst and senior technical subject matter expert in U.S. Army Sustainment Command’s G8 (Resource Management) Manpower Management Division, is leading the operation of optimizing ASC’s Logistics Readiness Centers.
+In the complex landscape of U.S. Army Sustainment Command’s logistics infrastructure, Logistics Readiness Centers play a pivotal role in managing materiel and support services to U.S. Army units.
+From ammunition management to equipment maintenance, and hazardous materials operations to bulk fuel, each LRC's unique mission requires careful analysis.
+Sarah Nadermann, a management analyst and senior technical subject matter expert in ASC’s G8 (Resource Management) Manpower Management Division, is at the forefront of optimizing these essential LRCs.

+Nadermann, who joined ASC in 2020, has spent the past two years leading the operation of analyzing all LRCs in the continental U.S. on their size, complexity, and mission to ensure that they are adequately staffed and have the manpower needed for their workloads.
+This operation is known as optimization, and to date, 35 out of 57 CONUS LRCs have been optimized thanks to Nadermann’s efforts.

+With a total of 78 LRCs worldwide, each with a wide range of supporting requirements that impact Soldiers daily, it is important for Nadermann to get the most comprehensive view of each LRC’s individual mission.
+This allows her to best assess their manpower needs to enable ASC to get Soldiers what they need, when and where they need it.

 |Date Taken: